heyitsyuliya/chat-app/README.md

 - As a user I want to be able to delete threads

 ### To do:
-- [ ] Try implementing styled components?
-- [ ] Make UI improvements: dark background, rounder message bubbles, change send button and message field
-- [ ] Implemet a button that clears local storage
+- [x] Implement a button that clears local storage
   - [x] Implement 'Clear local storage' UI button
-  - [ ] Make sure that button clears all local storage for contacts, threads and users
+  - [x] Make sure that button clears all local storage for contacts, threads and users
 - [x] Add ability to delete threads
   - [x] When creating a thread, Assign an ID for that thread
   - [x] store that ID in local storage